 Renewable Energy Data Explorer Partner Countries

 With funding from USAID and in partnership with the Government of Bangladesh, NREL led an assessment with in-country partners to quantify the wind resources in Bangladesh.
 Beginning in 2011, the Bangladesh Wind Resource Mapping Project included collecting multiyear wind measurements and validating a wind modeling effort for high-quality nationwide wind estimation at various hub heights.
 Results from the project include a long-term, correlated wind data set; validated high-resolution wind resource maps, and data from all nine meteorological sites available through the RE Data Explorer.
 Bangladesh is active in solar development, primarily behind the meter, but has only negligible wind energy generation.
 With advances in turbine technology (e.g., larger towers and rotor diameters), designed specifically for class III wind sites such as those in Bangladesh, wind may contribute to meeting the nation's clean energy targets through utility-scale wind power development, especially in coastal regions.
 The Sustainable and Renewable Energy Development Authority, a branch of the Government of Bangladesh's Ministry of Power, Energy, and Mineral Resources, will be using the RE Data Explorer to examine the potential for wind power, represented geospatially.
 This data may also inform decision making for wind energy developers, investors, transmission planners, and policymakers while reducing the uncertainty associated with high-level wind speed estimations.
 Other entities that are anticipated to use the RE Data Explorer to aid integration and planning include the Bangladesh Power Development Board and Power Grid Company of Bangladesh.
 To learn more about how RE Data Explorer is enabling wind energy development in Bangladesh, read the report.

-NREL collaborated with the Government of Haiti to develop an RE Data Explorer.
-This tool can be used to analyze and visualize renewable energy potential under user defined scenarios and can inform prospecting, integrated planning, and policymaking to accelerate renewable energy deployment.
-In Haiti the tool is planned to be used to inform renewable energy investments under regional concessions and broader energy sector planning and target setting.
+NREL collaborated with the Government of Haiti to conduct analysis and visualization of renewable energy potential.
+The output created user defined scenarios to inform prospecting, integrated planning, and policymaking to accelerate renewable energy deployment.
+RE Data Explorer is used to inform renewable energy investments under regional concessions and broader energy sector planning and target setting.
 For more information, view the training webinar in English and French.

 Lao People's Democratic Republic (PDR)

-In partnership with the government of Lao PDR, NREL and USAID supported a project called the Energy Alternatives Study for the Lao PDR, whichprovided the Ministry of Energy and Mines (MEM) with improved tools, data, and analytical capabilities to inform their energy planning through 2030.
-MEM staff participated in collecting and analyzing energy resource and technology data, aiding MEM’s ability to evaluate and compare future energy project development and infrastructure planning opportunities.
-The RE Data Explorer will be used by MEM to support continuing projects, such as highlighting the potential for solar resources to complement existing hydropower to meet domestic demand, as well as to identify potential electricity export and import strategies.
+In partnership with the government of Lao PDR, NREL and USAID supported a project called the Energy Alternatives Study for the Lao PDR, which provided the Ministry of Energy and Mines (MEM) with improved tools, data, and analytical capabilities to inform their energy planning through 2030.
+MEM staff participated in collecting and analyzing energy resource and technology data, aiding MEM's ability to evaluate and compare future energy project development and infrastructure planning opportunities.
+The RE Data Explorer is used by MEM to support continuing projects, such as highlighting the potential for solar resources to complement existing hydropower to meet domestic demand, as well as to identify potential electricity export and import strategies.
 To learn more, read the report.

 USAID and NREL are collaborating with the Secretary of Energy (SENER) to develop the RE Data Explorer, which will support various energy policy decisions, system operator modeling, and private sector prospecting and investment.
 SENER and NREL are also partnering with several technical institutions to provide important data layers such as the location of protected lands, political boundaries, and transportation infrastructure.
 The RE Data Explorer is assessing the technical and economic potential for wind and solar technologies in Mexico and has helped in the analysis of Renewable Energy Zones for potential transmission sites.
-Later in 2018, NREL will use Mexico's RE Data Explorer tool to help specific Mexican states understand the potential for energy reform through renewable energy project development stemming from auctions or through state programs.
+The RE Data Explorer helps Mexican states understand the potential for energy reform through renewable energy project development stemming from auctions or through state programs.

 REDE will be used in Morocco to explore options for deployment of renewable energy projects to reach Morocco's goal of 52% RE by 2030.
 This incredibly ambitious goal will require tools to rapidly screen resources and projects to make deployment decisions.
 REDE provides a first-cut tool to enable this screening.

-The Pakistan Renewable Energy (RE) Data Explorer includes solar and wind data from several sources—including the U.S. National Renewable Energy Laboratory (NREL) and the World Bank's Energy Sector Management Assistance Program (ESMAP)—as well as modeled levelized cost of energy in geospatial representation.
+The RE Data Explorer includes solar and wind data from several sources—including NREL and the World Bank's Energy Sector Management Assistance Program (ESMAP)—as well as modeled levelized cost of energy in geospatial representation.
 This data was requested by the Alternative Energy Development Board (AEDB), an agency under the Government of Pakistan's Ministry of Water and Power.
 The tool is used by the AEDB and other government stakeholders to inform policy and guide efforts to meet government targets for alternative and renewable energies at an accelerated rate, including analysis of possibly creating new renewable energy zones.
 The wind and solar resource data are useful when overlaid with infrastructure layers, such as transmission, because resources in Pakistan are highly concentrated in a few areas located far from load centers.
 The RE Data Explorer provides a helpful geographic representation to developers, investors, transmission planners, policymakers, and other stakeholders for integrated renewable energy planning.

-In 2015, USAID and the Philippines Department of Energy (PDOE) launched the Wind Atlas for the Philippines, a state-of-the-art, four-terabyte dataset providing accurate maps and other data to support the public and private sector in identifying ideal wind power development areas.
-This large dataset, along with geospatial data delineating terrain, infrastructure, land use, and other project development considerations, was incorporated for visualization, analysis, and download via the RE Data Explorer.
-Building on this investment, the PDOE and USAID co-chaired development of a renewable energy grid integration study for the Luzon and Visayas regions.
+In 2015, USAID and the Philippines Department of Energy (PDOE) launched the Wind Atlas for the Philippines, a state-of-the-art, four-terabyte data set providing accurate maps and other data to support the public and private sector in identifying ideal wind power development areas.
+This large data set, along with geospatial data delineating terrain, infrastructure, land use, and other project development considerations, was incorporated for visualization, analysis, and download via the RE Data Explorer.
+Building on this investment, the PDOE and USAID co-chaired development of a Solar and Wind Grid Integration Study for the Luzon and Visayas regions.
 Using the detailed wind data available in the RE Data Explorer as a basis for simulating power system operations with 30% and 50% renewable energy penetration by 2030, the study provided evidence that these high renewable energy targets are technically feasible.

 Through the U.S. Department of State's Bureau of South and Central Asian Affairs Regional Connectivity Program, the RE Data Explorer was used to inform public and private investment in renewable energy projects.
 The NREL publication Capturing Inter-Annual Variability of PV Energy Production in South Asia, describes the results that are housed on the RE Data Explorer.